Regulations on Election and Dismissal in Cooperatives

 2.Amended by the Ministry of the Interior on October 8, 2003

-These Regulations are stipulated pursuant to Article 75-1 of the Cooperatives Act.
+Article 1 These Regulations are stipulated pursuant to Paragraph 4 of Article 11 of the Cooperatives Act.

-The attendees of the meeting referred to in the above paragraph shall be more than a half of the total number of the persons who should be present, and the aforementioned total number means the total number of those who have the qualification to attend the meeting.
+The attendees of the meeting referred to in the above paragraph shall be more than a half of the total number of the persons who shall be present, and the aforementioned total number means the total number of those who have the qualifications to attend the meeting.

-Where a cooperative has more than two hundred members, it may, according to the provisions of its constitution, hold an election meeting divided in several groups to elect member representatives to attend the member representative's congress.
+Article 4 Where a cooperative has more than two hundred members, it may, according to the provisions of its constitution, divide the members into several groups and elect member representatives to attend the member representative's congress.
 If it is not prescribed in the constitution, the meeting may also be held dividedly in several groups with the approval of the regulating authority.

 In principle, the quota of the representatives referred to in the above paragraph shall be 10% of the total number of the members.
 However, it shall be not less than 51 and not more than 199.